 Ostuni to Alberobello (32km / 40 minutes)

-Road trip alternative: It’s possible to stay in a trullo and you’ll find quite a few on Airbnb.
+Road trip alternative: It’s possible to stay in a trullo and you’ll find quite a few on Booking.com and other sites.
 So an alternative option for this trip would be to spend the first night in Alberobello after spending the day in Ostuni.

 Alberobello to Cisternino (20km / 20 minutes)